ELLIEAI7/Cliniscribe/desktop-app/BUILD_GUIDE.md

 → The macOS version you already built works perfectly - Windows version will be very similar!

 **Questions?**
-→ Open an issue on GitHub or email support@cliniscribe.com
+→ Open an issue on GitHub or email support@cogniscribe.com

 ---

-**You now have everything you need to build CliniScribe for all platforms!** 🎉
+**You now have everything you need to build CogniScribe for all platforms!** 🎉

 The Windows version will work exactly like the macOS version you just built - same features, same performance, same user experience.